Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

-NLOS imaging has emerged as an important research direction in the computer vision community and is widely recognized for enabling capabilities that would have been impossible only a few years ago.
+\Section{Conclusion} NLOS imaging has emerged as an important research direction in the computational imaging and optics communities and is widely recognized for enabling capabilities that would have been impossible only a few years ago.
 While seeing around corners has long required imaging a large visible surface, we demonstrate imaging and tracking using a single visible point by exploiting object motion.
 Moreover, combining time-of-flight imaging with object motion may be useful for other 3D imaging applications.
 We envision that keyhole imaging could unlock new applications, such as NLOS imaging in constrained and cluttered environments.